ma-github-account/Destop-app-displaying-German-power-plants-over-map/README.md

-The application displays power plants over the map of Germany.
+This desktop application displays power plants over the map of Germany.
 User can limit the display to chosen types of power plants.

 Prerequisites: